n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Cron/README.md

 2. Make sure that the timezone is set correctly for the n8n instance (or the workflow).
 :::

-You can find the example usage of the Cron node in the [Creating Your First Workflow](../../../../getting-started/create-your-first-workflow/create-your-first-workflow/README.md) guide.
+You can find the example usage of the Cron node in the [Create Your First Workflow](../../../../getting-started/create-your-first-workflow/create-your-first-workflow/README.md) guide.

 ## Node Reference